Negru-Diana/Cpp/README.md

 -  🛒 **Rental Cart Management** – Easily add, view, and clear rental selections before checkout.

--  🖼️ **Interactive Read-Only Cart** – View movie selections in a read-only cart where movies are represented by a geometric figure.
+-  🖼️ **Read-Only Cart** – View movie selections in a read-only cart where movies are represented by a geometric figure.

 -  🎲 **Random Movie Generation** – Users can generate a rental cart with a specified number of randomly selected movies from the existing list.